zksd53/zksd53/README.md

 ## 🎸 About Me
-Currently a Sophomore @ UniverSity of Manitoba majoring in Comp.
+Currently a Sophomore @ University of Manitoba majoring in Comp.
 Sci along with Minor in Economics and Mathematics.I am passionate about Full Stack Development, AI/ML, Dolphins.🚀 Fun Fact: I sometimes play Squash.

 Let's connect @ zakisaud2023@gmail.com